noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 To solve our problem above we need `printRed` and `printBold` to accept not a `String` to print but a program to run.
 We don't need to know what these programs do; we just need a way to run them.
+Then the combinators `printRed`, `printBold`, and so on, can also return programs.
-Then we set the style before we run the program and reset it after it has finished running.
+These programs will set the style appropriately before running their program parameter, and reset it after the parameter program has finished running.
+By accepting and returning programs the combinators have the property of [closure][closure], which in turn makes composition possible.

 How should we represent a program?
-Avid readers of [Functional Programming Strategies][fps] will know there are two basic choices: data and codata.
+Avid readers of [Functional Programming Strategies][fps] will know there are two basic choices for any representation: data and codata.
 We will choose codata and in particular functions, the simplest form of codata.
 In the code below we use the type `Program[A]`, which is a function `() => A`.
 The interpreter, which is the thing that runs programs, is just function application.